There is nothing so great as the Eucharist. If God had something more precious, He would have given it to us.

 The saboteurs had one shot, and so they struck the one form of the liturgy that would affect the greatest number of Catholics.
 They gave it all they had, but as God would have it, it was not a killing blow.
 God is still truly worshiped.
 And we are obliged for His sake and for our salvation to join in that true worship.
 No more excuses.

-While it is true that good liturgy alone will never be a panacea, there is nonetheless nothing more powerful you can do for your faith, for your understanding of what is happening in the world, for the good of your soul and those of your loved ones, than to stop, without delay, attending a liturgy that was designed to separate you from the very Sacrifice it is alleged to commemorate.
+While it is true that good liturgy alone will never be a panacea, there is nonetheless nothing more powerful you can do for your faith, for your understanding of what is happening in the world, for the good of your soul and those of your loved ones, than to stop, without delay, attending a liturgy that was designed to separate you from the very Sacrifice it is supposed to commemorate.
 You cannot drink poisoned water without ill effect, no matter how thirsty you are, or how resilient.
 It does not nourish; it emaciates.
-There is no future in it.

 The new paradigm is collapsing on itself even now.
 It will be abandoned in our lifetimes, a husk of what it once was — or else rendered unrecognizable to anyone with faith as it becomes, like the Arian churches of the 4th century, the exclusive domain of the enemies of Our Lord.